OVERWHELMED AT HOME?

 I personally love the look of wood and black metal, but that is total preference.

 I also updated the kitchen faucet which made a big difference in the overall look and feel of the kitchen.
 This is the faucet (affiliate link) that I purchased.

 My next step is to change the color of the walls from a yellow tint to a cool color.
 That will help tone down the orangey oak.

-I hope this inspires you to update your oak cabinets even if you can’t paint them!
+I hope these Briwax before and after pictures inspire you to update your honey oak cabinets even if you can’t paint them!